Maniac Cop 2: Home media

 Maniac Cop 2 was released direct-to-video in the United States.

 Blue Underground gave the film a limited theatrical release in the United States in October 2013, which was followed by the Blu-ray and DVD release on November 19.

+Trailer

+The UK video trailer has a different music score than the international trailer and is not featured in the film.
+Its called Rig-Ram by Anthony Morson and is from the album Industrial Activity, part of the Focus Music Library – FCD 109 collection.

 Reception

 On Rotten Tomatoes, 60% of 10 critics gave the film a positive review; the average rating was 5.1/10.
 Variety called Maniac Cop 2 "a thinking man's exploitation film, improving on the 1988 original".
 TV Guide said the sequel "lacks the element of suspense present in the first film" but "delivers excellent action, [...] some spectacular fire effects and a number of quirky characterizations—a Cohen specialty".
 Ty Burr rated the film C+ and called it a "brutal, stupid" zombie film in which "the style almost redeems the sleaze".
 Michael Gingold of Fangoria rated it 3.5/4 stars and called it Lustig's best film.
 Anthony Arrigo of Dread Central rated it 4/5 stars and wrote, "Maniac Cop 2 embodies all of the excess that made '80s horror sequels so great".
 Mike Pereira of Bloody Disgusting rated it 4/5 stars and wrote, "Maniac Cop 2 delivers a fresh experience while all along staying true to what fans dig about the original".

 Lustig considers Maniac Cop 2 to be his best film, saying that "it was the film [where] I felt as though myself and my crew were really firing on all cylinders.
 And I think we made a terrific B-movie", and also thinks it's superior to the first Maniac Cop film.